Texarkana is Connected

 Located in Shreveport, Louisiana, the inland Port of Caddo-Bossier lies less than 90 miles from the Texarkana MSA.
 This 2,300-acre distribution center links customers to domestic and international markets via the Mississippi River and the U.S. Gulf Intracoastal Waterway, and offers ready access to barge, rail, motor freight and air transportation services.

-Southwestern Electric Power Company (SWEPCO) and Southwest Arkansas Electric Cooperative serve the Texarkana community with affordable, dependable, consumer-focused utility services.
+Southwestern Electric Power Company (SWEPCO), an AEP Company, and Southwest Arkansas Electric Cooperative serve the Texarkana community with affordable, incredibly dependable, consumer-focused utility services.

 Texarkana has a high wastewater and sanitary sewer capacity, in addition to a naturally abundant water supply.
-Riverbend Water Resources District proudly services the Texarkana area.
+Texarkana Water Utilities and Riverbend Water Resources District proudly services the Texarkana area.